-King's Core Values are Christian faith, and how these values will lead you to a life of Integration of the School scholarship, service, and career achievement and cultural transformation. of Nursing Professional 2.
-Describe how you incorporate the SON Pillars School of Nursing Professional Pillars are Professional Pillars into your chosen MSN role. integrity, commitment, service, accountability, 3.
-Provide evidence of completion of a Service- civility, compassion.
-Learning Project.
-Include a summary of the project and how the project supported the Refer to the full Mission and Vision of King community, enriched your learning and provided University in the Academic Catalogue at you with insight into the core value of service. http://students.king.edu/academic-catalog/ this section will assist with completing this section
+- and how these values will lead you to a life of achievement and cultural transformation. - 2.
+Describe how you incorporate the SON Professional Pillars into your chosen MSN role. - 3.
+Provide evidence of completion of a Service-Learning Project.
+Include a summary of the project and how the project supported the community, enriched your learning and provided you with insight into the core value of service.